idmillington/gnoam/README.md

   relative frequency that this rule will be chosen when it matches.
 At most one of these clauses should be present.

-- `priority <number>` When more than one rule is valid for a replacement, the priority values are considered.
+- `pri <number>` or `priority <number>` When more than one rule is valid for a replacement, the priority values are considered.
 Only the highest priorities will be used.
 By default rules have priority 1.
 So adding a priority 0 rule with no `if` or other matching criteria is a good way to make a fall-back rule that generates replacement if not better alternative exists.

 - `if <boolean-expression>` A condition which must be fulfilled for the rule to be chosen.
 Any number of these clauses can be present and all must pass before the rule is chosen.

-- `set <data-path> <operator>? <expression>` Sets some data value before performing the replacement, if this rule is selected.
+- `set <data-path> <operator>? <expression>?` Sets some data value before performing the replacement, if this rule is selected.
 See below for details.
 Any number of such clauses can be present.

-- `set-after <data-path> <operator>? <expression>` Sets some data value before after the replacement, if this rule is selected.
-See below for details.
-Any number of such clauses can be present.

-### Clauses in tags in rule bodies
+#### Clauses in tags in rule bodies

 All these clauses can be repeated.